✓ Updated April 2026

 Essential Travel Tips

-Asunción is generally safe, but like any major city, it's wise to be aware of your surroundings, especially in crowded areas like the Mercado Central or bus terminals.
-Avoid displaying expensive jewelry or electronics openly, and it's a good idea to keep your valuables in a secure place, perhaps a money belt.
+Asunción is generally safe, but like any large city, petty theft can occur.
+Be aware of your surroundings, especially in crowded markets like Mercado 4, and avoid displaying expensive jewelry or electronics.
+Keep your valuables secure and out of sight, particularly at night.

 You absolutely must try 'sopa paraguaya,' which is a delicious savory cornbread, not a soup!
-It's a staple and you'll find it everywhere from restaurants to street vendors.
-For a truly local experience, seek out a 'pollería' for some incredibly flavorful grilled chicken.
+Also, look out for 'asado' (barbecue) and 'chipas' (cheese bread) – they are national staples.
+For an authentic experience, visit a 'pollería' for grilled chicken.

 Pack light, breathable clothing as Asunción can get very hot and humid, especially from October to March.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
-Don't forget sunscreen, a hat, and insect repellent, as mosquitoes can be present, particularly in the evenings.
+Comfortable walking shoes are a must for exploring the city's historic center and parks.
+Don't forget insect repellent, as mosquitoes can be prevalent, particularly in the evenings.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.